soc-ucsd/LQG_gradient/README.md

 2) Jingliang Duan, Wenhan Cao, Yang Zheng, Lin Zhao (2022).
 On the Optimization Landscape of Dynamical Output Linear Quadratic Control.

-Run dLQR.py to see the learning curves of three different dynamics; all six examples shown in our paper are included.
+Run example_#.py to see the learning curves of example #.